 Alexandra Torrie, M.Ed, CCC, RCC CandidateRegistered Clinical Counsellor

 Vancouver and Fort Langley location

-I have spent the last eighteen years working on understanding and providing wellbeing through the interconnected healing modalities in counselling, mindfulness, yoga and somatic therapies.
+I have spent the last twenty years working on understanding and providing wellbeing through the interconnected healing modalities in counselling, mindfulness, yoga and somatic therapies.
 My pursuit of the truth of holistic healing started in yoga and breath work, leading me to living and working in Asia, studying the effects of meditation and body awareness on the mind.
-Over time, I knew with unshakable clarity that therapy can heal the mind and body, simultaneously.

 All of us have walls up in one way or another.
 Some of these walls are known to us: they come up as a result of trauma, or from hurt, or a broken heart.
 Other walls are invisible to us: they come up because we are rejected by our peers, or because we experience conditional love from our parents.
 Many of my own personal walls were put up because I thought that I wouldn’t be loved by others if I showed them my true self.
 All of these walls exist because at some point, they were protecting us from something.